Unhappily Ever After

-Unhappily Ever After is an American sitcom television series that aired for 100 episodes on The WB from January 11, 1995, to May 23, 1999, for a total of five seasons.
+Unhappily Ever After is an American television sitcom that aired for 100 episodes on The WB from January 11, 1995, to May 23, 1999, for a total of five seasons.
 The series was produced by Touchstone Television.

 Synopsis

-The series follows the Malloy family of Los Angeles, California: father Jack (Geoff Pierson); mother Jennie (Stephanie Hodge); dim-witted eldest son Ryan (Kevin Connolly); daughter Tiffany (Nikki Cox); and "forgotten" son Ross (Justin Berfield).
+The series follows the dysfunctional Malloy family of Los Angeles, California: deadbeat father Jack (Geoff Pierson); toxic and narcissistic mother Jennifer (Stephanie Hodge); underachieving and seemingly dim-witted eldest son Ryan (Kevin Connolly); daughter Tiffany (Nikki Cox), academically gifted but rarely taken seriously because she looks like a model; and "forgotten" son Ross (Justin Berfield).
 In the first two seasons, storylines featured Jennie's pill-popping mother Maureen Slattery (Joyce Van Patten).
+In addition to other postmodern literary devices, the show and its characters regularly broke the fourth wall and mocked 1980s and 1990s American culture.

-The series was initially written as a starring vehicle for Hodge, whose character Jennie was the focus of the first few episodes.
-However, the series soon turned its focus to Jack, a schizophrenic who had been kicked out of the house in the pilot episode and was living in an apartment with his only "friend": his son's talking toy rabbit, Mr. Floppy (Bobcat Goldthwait).
-By the show's third season, Tiffany had become a breakout character, and Cox became the de facto co-star of the show along with Pierson.
-Stories began focusing more on Tiffany and Ryan's escapades at high school, and later community college.
+The series was initially written as a starring vehicle for Hodge, whose character Jennifer was the focus of the first few episodes.
+However, the series soon turned its focus to Jack Malloy, a schizophrenic, alcoholic, and lazy husband who was kicked out of the house in the pilot episode and, in a surrealistic mockery of both ALF and The Muppets, was living in an apartment with his imaginary friend: a foul mouthed, misanthropic, and sarcastic toy rabbit named Mr. Floppy (voiced by Bobcat Goldthwait).
+By the show's third season, Tiffany Malloy had become the breakout character, and Cox became the de facto co-star of the show along with Pierson.
+Stories began focusing more on Tiffany and Ryan's escapades at high school, and later at community college.

-In the fourth season, producers tried to kill off Jennie's increasingly unnecessary character and return her as a ghost.
-Negative audience reaction made them quickly reverse this action.
-The character was brought back to life in a deliberately bizarre sequence in which a network executive wandered onto the set and announced that she was no longer dead.
-Nevertheless, Hodge decided to leave the show, and several episodes after Jennie's bizarre reappearance, she abandoned her family for a lesbian lover and was never seen again.